patschl/pHelperPlugin/README.md

 ## Known Bugs / Issues
 - Some weird exception randomly thrown in TurboHUD.
 Can't replicate and can't catch it
 - Some ComboBox settings are not set properly when editing a definition
-- If you close the pHelper window you need to restart TurboHUD to bring it back up
-- Settings are only saved when closing the pHelper window manually

 ## Bugs / Feature Requests / Feedback / Donations